 Does this mean you should avoid using a virtual private network in countries where it is blocked?

 Generally speaking, campaigns to restrict usage in countries like China are geared towards local citizens and domestic services.
+Governments may try to block access to VPN servers by blacklisting known VPN IP addresses, creating a constant challenge for VPN providers.

 Therefore, foreigners can usually connect to offshore servers and only have to worry about the occasional connection disruption.